yimuchen/SiPMCalibControl/ctlcmd/manual/cli_analyze.md

       photodectector.
     - `3`: The DRS4 screen-less oscilloscope.
 For additional settings, see the "DRS related settings" section below.
+    - `-1`: Loading a predefined model, this is useful for the debugging analysis sequences while not actually being attached to the system.

   - `--channel [int]`: The channel of the readout system to take for the data.
     Good practice to double-check that the readout system is connected to the channel of interest.

   - `--samples [int]`: The number of waveforms to take before for the readout average.

+---

 @class ctlcmd.motioncmd.lowlightcollect

 @ingroup cli0_analysis

-@details This is a test
+@details Collecting the data at a fixed position and collecting the data as is a non-averaged way.
+This would be the command to use collect the spectral data (see the plot shown below)

+This class is based on the following meta-command classes: For details on how the arguments affects the command behavior follow the links.

+- [singlexycmd](@ref ctlcmd.cmdbase.singlexycmd): For specifying the horizontal
+  position at a single (x,y) position.
+The visual offset flag is set to `False` for this command.
+- [readoutcmd](@ref ctlcmd.cmdbase.readoutcmd): For setting up the readout
+  specifications for data collection.
+- [savefilecmd](@ref ctlcmd.cmdbase.savefilecmd): For specifying the save file.
+  The default save file is now set to:
+  `lowlight_<BOARDTYPE>_<BOARDID>_<DETID>_<TIMESTAMP>.txt`.

+In addition to the command arguments defined in meta-command classes, additional options defined are:

+- `-z`: The gantry z value to perform the data collection.
+- `-p`, `--power`: PWM duty cycle for data collection, using current PWM settings is not specified.

+The output of the command is typically used to generate an analysis level plot that looks like:

+---

 @class ctlcmd.motioncmd.halign